philphilphil/modo/README.md

 ## Feature ideas
 - Ordering todos via query
+- Grouping and OR support for filters
 - Give feedback about query parts that are wrong
+- Switch to self build todo display/select dialog and add
   - Shortcut to open the .md file a todo is in the systems set .md editor
-- Ability to save queries and quickly execute them via shortcut
-- Grouping and OR support for filters
   - Display options, specify what properties of the todo should be displayed